bentomhall/nih-system/homebrewery/world/player-options.md

 After you choose this devotion at level three, your Protective Ward takes on an aspect of radiance, letting you blind and confuse your foes.
 When you activate your Protective Ward or recharge it by expending a spell slot, you can use your reaction to force a number of creatures equal to half your proficiency bonus that you can see within 60 feet of you to make a Wisdom saving throw.
 On a failed save, they are blinded until the end of your next turn.
 Creatures blinded by this effect must roll a d6 at the beginning of their turn: on a roll of 1-3 they take no action and remain stationary; on a roll of 4-6 they must use their movement to move a distance equal to their speed in a random direction but can use their action freely before or after their motion.

 #### Warmth of Summer
 Beginning at 7th level, you can channel the timeless memory of summer and peace to soothe the hearts of those around you.
 Choose a number of willing creatures equal to your Intelligence modifier that you can see within 30 feet.
-Each of them can make a saving throw at advantage against an effect that can be ended by a saving throw.
+Each of them can make a saving throw with advantage against an effect that can be ended by a saving throw.
 Once you use this ability, you must finish a long rest before you can use it again.

 #### Radiant Jaunt
 Beginning at 15th level, when you use your Planar Jaunt feature you can use some of the energies to misdirect the enemy.
 An illusionary duplicate of you is created at your starting point which has your armor class but cannot act and you become invisible until you attack or the duplicate is destroyed.
 If this duplicate is struck with an attack, the duplicate is destroyed and you become visible again.
 An attacker that dispels the duplicate takes 2d10 fire damage.
 The duplicate fades and the invisibility ends after one minute if not sooner.